 But some at-home test providers accept payments from FSAs or HRAs.

 If a person’s symptoms persist, they should contact a healthcare professional.

 Symptoms of hypothyroidism may include:

-- difficulty dealing with cold temperatures
+- extra sensitivity to cold temperatures

 - weight gain

 - irregular or heavy periods